abhinav2304/Game/README.md

 ---

-# Avoid the Falling Obstacles Game
+# Avoid the Falling Obstacles Game with Q-Learning Algorithm

 ## Overview
-This repository contains a Python script for a simple game titled "Avoid the Falling Obstacles," developed using Pygame.
-The game features a player who must dodge falling enemies.
-It includes a basic implementation of Q-learning for decision-making.
+This repository hosts "Avoid the Falling Obstacles," a Python-based game that integrates Q-learning, a fundamental machine learning technique.
+The game, developed using Pygame, showcases how a reinforcement learning algorithm can be employed in a simple yet interactive environment.
+The Q-learning algorithm enables the player (an AI agent) to learn the best actions over time to avoid obstacles.

+## Machine Learning Integration
+- **Q-Learning Algorithm**: The core of this game's AI is the Q-learning algorithm, a type of reinforcement learning.
+- **State and Action Space**: The game's screen is divided into a grid, forming the state space, while the actions include moving left, staying in place, or moving right.
+- **Dynamic Learning**: The AI agent learns from each interaction (movement and collision) and updates its strategy to improve performance.

 ## Requirements
 - Python 3.x